leandroroser/chunkR/README.md

  write.table(iris, tmp_path_csv, quote = FALSE, sep = ",")

-#  # read the csv indicating the value of the sep parameter
+ # read the csv indicating the value of the sep parameter
  my_reader_object <- reader(tmp_path_csv, chunksize = 30, sep = ",")
  # the file can  then be processed as with tab delimiters

  # remove temporal file
  file.remove(tmp_path_csv)

- \dontrun{
  #--- Example with a large table ---#

  # create a large table, and write it in a temporal directory